Saturated de Rham-Witt complexes with unit-root coefficients: Introduction

 \subsection{Outline}

-We begin in chapter \ref{ch:preliminaries} with some preliminary material on Witt vectors, de Rham complexes, and crystals, which will be used throughout.
+We begin in chapter \ref{ch:preliminaries} with some preliminary material on de Rham and PD-de Rham complexes, which will be used throughout.
 In chapter \ref{ch:DC_algebra}, we develop the theory of modules in the categories $\DC$ and $\DC_{\str}$, as discussed above, and also study how filtered colimits of strict Dieudonn\'e complexes behave under the equivalence of categories $\DC_{\str} \simeq \TD$ (\textsection \ref{sec:DCstr_and_colimits}).

 In chapter \ref{ch:dRWM}, we define the category $\dRWM_{R, \mathcal E}$ of \emph{de Rham--Witt modules} associated to a unit-root $F$-crystal $\mathcal E = (\mathcal E, \phi_{\mathcal E})$ on $\Spec R$, which houses the universal property characterizing our saturated de Rham--Witt complex $\W\Omega^*_{R, \mathcal E}$.
 At this stage, we will not be able to construct $\W\Omega^*_{R, \mathcal E}$ except in the case of the trivial crystal $\mathcal E = \mathcal O_{X/W}$ (\textsection \ref{sec:trivial_F-crystal}).
 However, we will prove several useful formal properties about the behavior of $\dRWM_{R, \mathcal E}$ and $\W\Omega^*_{R, \mathcal E}$: functoriality (\textsection \ref{sec:functoriality_of_dRWM}), insensitivity to nilpotent thickenings (\textsection \ref{sec:nilpotent_thickenings}), an \'etale sheaf property (\textsection \ref{sec:etale_localization}), and compatibility with colimits (\textsection \ref{sec:compatibility_with_colimits}).
 Although we work on an affine $k$-scheme $\Spec R$ throughout, the \'etale sheaf property allows us to define a saturated de Rham--Witt complex $\W\Omega^*_{X, \mathcal E}$ when $X$ is not necessarily affine.